 Remote work has changed a lot about the workday.
 Employer and employee expectations have both shifted to account for new workflows, processes, and communication styles.
 Additionally, remote work looks different between various employers distributed throughout the globe.

 Workplace adaptability means being able to adjust quickly and easily to organizational changes.
-For remote workers, this means being able to adjust to new workflows, personnel changes, or other shifts in process without losing productivity or motivation.
+For remote workers, this means being able to adjust to new workflows, personnel changes, or other shifts in processes without losing productivity or motivation.

 Example of adaptability at work: A director at your company suddenly resigns.
 Though you have questions about the change, you’re still able to complete the work you have on your plate for the day.